Parenting the Teens & Twenties

 - What if they have addictions or are in trouble with the law?

 - What if they aren’t actually leaving home or able to keep a job?

 Whether your child’s launch is feeling more like the gentle ascent of a hot air balloon, the sudden explosion of a rocket, or the erratic flight of a kite on a windless day, it always involves an adjustment!
 I have heard many parents express that parenting adult children is the hardest parenting yet—and at the least, the transition can be.
 How we manage this transition can make all the difference.

 It sometimes feels like we have no choices in our relationships with our adult children, but how we respond is always within our control.
 And whether it is in small issues or huge relationship challenges, our outlook changes the entire dynamic of the relationship.
 Working with a coach through this process can be powerful.
-If you would like more information about working with me, click here.

 Growing in Your Marriage

 It is so easy to put marriage on the back burner during the chaotic years of parenting teenagers and young adults.
 Marriage satisfaction is often at its lowest point during this stage of life, and many couples begin to drift apart emotionally.

 This can set couples up for not having a strong relationship when they are faced with the empty-nest transition and can make couples in this stage of life prime targets for divorce.
 Sadly, I have seen this in too many couples that never thought it would happen to them.
 And still others settle for mediocre marriages in which they are lonely and emotional detached.